Reviews You Can Rely On

 Subpar ANC

 The Nothing Ear Wireless earbuds deliver sound quality that rivals far more expensive models, offering a fun and lively audio profile that makes them a great option for discerning audiophiles on a budget.
 The punchy bass and smooth treble dance across a spacious soundstage.
 “I could easily close my eyes and pinpoint each voice, each instrument,” says tester Bradshaw, “which is always really enjoyable for me.”
 Those silky high notes work especially well with classical music.
-“I was just jamming out,” says Bradshaw, a fan of the classics.
+“I was just jamming out,” says another tester, a fan of the classics.
+A user-friendly app, reliable touch controls, and customizable EQ settings round out a surprisingly robust feature set.
+They're comfortable too, with a pressure-free fit and a stable seal that held up during my sweaty gym sessions.

 SPECIFICATIONS